Neurodiversity-Affirming Therapy and Coaching: A Guide to Inclusive, Strength-Based Support

 The aim is to describe these differences without labeling them as “normal” or “abnormal,” because there is no such thing as a "normal" human brain.

-Neurodivergent-affirming therapy and neurodivergent-affirming coaching are grounded in the concept of neurodiversity, which acknowledges that people think and function in various ways.
+Neurodiversity-affirming therapy and neurodiversity-affirming coaching are grounded in the concept of neurodiversity, which acknowledges that people think and function in various ways.

-In neurodivergent-affirming therapy and coaching, therapists and coaches view these differences as positive, contributing to a richer and more diverse world.
+In neurodiversity-affirming therapy and coaching, therapists and coaches view these differences as positive, contributing to a richer and more diverse world.

 These variations allow different individuals to thrive in distinct environments, which helps humanity adapt and survive.